jessieay/import-test/README.md

 # import-test
-Testing repo for imports tot GitLab
+Testing repo for import to GITLAB